1. Idli rice or any raw rice – 2 cups (Soak it in water for at least 6 - 7 hrs)

 Method

-1. Combine 1 tbsp sugar and 1/2 tsp yeast in around 1/4 cup of luke warm water and keep it aside for 5-10 mts.
+1. Combine 1 tbsp sugar and 1/2 tsp yeast in around 3 tbsp luke warm water and keep it aside for 5 -10 mts.

-2. Grind the idli rice in a mixer, adding little water if needed.
-When it is half-ground, add the cooked rice, coconut milk(or grated coconut if you are using it)and grind everything together to make a very smooth paste.
-Add little water if necessary.
+2. Grind the idli rice in a mixie, adding little water if needed.
+When it is half-ground, add the cooked rice, coconut milk(or grated coconut) and grind everything together to make a very smooth paste.
+Add more water, if necessary.
 Transfer it to a large bowl.
-Mix in yeast mixture, stir well and allow it to ferment for 6 - 8 hrs.
-You can keep it in the oven after heating it for 15-20 seconds.
-During summer, it won't take more than 4 - 5 hrs to ferment.
+Mix in yeast mixture, stir well and allow it to ferment for 6 – 8 hrs.
+Keep in a warm oven with lights on.
+During summer, it won’t take more than 4 – 5 hrs to ferment.

 3. The batter would have fermented to almost double size after 6 - 8 hrs.
 Take it out.

-4. Grind 1/4 - 1/2 cup grated coconut with 1-2 shallots and 1-2 pinches of cumin seeds.
+4. Grind 1/4 – 1/2 cup grated coconut with 1 pearl onion and 1-2 pinches of cumin seeds.
 Just before preparing the appams, add the crushed coconut-cumin mixture and enough salt to the batter.
 Mix well.
 If the batter is very thick you can add either milk or coconut milk.
-The consistency of the batter should be similar to that of an idli batter.

 wow...kallappam looks drooling...must try this..